 Keen to try some of New Zealand’s wine whilst in the country, we decided the best way was to take a bike tour around Marlborough’s many vineyards – which I would absolutely recommend doing.
 What’s great about taking a bike tour is that you can go at your own pace and taste a variety of different wines along the way.

-Christchurch is the largest city in the south island of New Zealand and was the first stop on my trip to the country.
-Feeling incredibly jet-lagged after 30 or so hours of travelling from the UK, we had a few days in the city to adjust and explore.
-Christchurch isn’t massive, so I would say that a few days is more than sufficient to see a lot of what it has to offer.
+Christchurch is the largest city in the south island of New Zealand.
+It isn’t massive, so I would say that a few days is more than sufficient to see a lot of what it has to offer.

-Described as New Zealand’s most beautiful street, no trip to the city would be complete without a visit.
+Described as New Zealand’s most beautiful street, no trip to Christchurch would be complete without a visit.
 New Regent Street is postcard-perfect with quaint Spanish Mission architecture, along with interesting boutique shops and alfresco restaurants.

 Christchurch Botanic Gardens

-One of my favourite parts of the city was by far the beautiful botanic gardens.
+One of my favourite parts of Christchurch was by far the beautiful botanic gardens.
 I especially loved the rose garden and the Victorian greenhouse.

 Christchurch Art Gallery